ankitdsi2010/carla/Docs/rendering_options.md

 Note that this method, in multi-GPU environments, does not allow to choose the GPU that the simulator will use for rendering.
 To do so, read the following section.

 ---------------
-##Running off-scren using a preferred GPU
+##Running off-screen using a preferred GPU

 !!! note
     There is an alternative solution with mixed results using SDL2 for CUDA enabled devices in the issue [#225](https://github.com/carla-simulator/carla/issues/225).